Tunisian Arabic: Dialects

 Geographic disposition of the Tunisian Arabic dialects as of 2015.

 The Arabic dialects of Tunisia belong to either pre-Hilalian or Hilalian dialectal families.

-Before 1980, The pre-Hilalian group included old (Baldī) Urban dialects of Tunis, Kairouan, Sfax, Sousse, Nabeul and its region Cap Bon, Bizerte, old Village dialects (Sahel dialects), and the Judeo-Tunisian.
+Before 1980, the pre-Hilalian group included old (Baldī) Urban dialects of Tunis, Kairouan, Sfax, Sousse, Nabeul and its region Cap Bon, Bizerte, old Village dialects (Sahel dialects), and the Judeo-Tunisian.
 The Hilalian set includes the Sulaym dialects in the south and the Eastern Hilal dialects in central Tunisia.
 The latter were also spoken in the Constantinois (eastern Algeria).

 Nowadays and due to dialect leveling, the main dialect varieties of Tunisian Arabic are Northwestern Tunisian (also spoken in Northeastern Algeria), southwestern Tunisian, Tunis dialect, Sahel dialect, Sfax dialect and southeastern Tunisian.
 All of these varieties are Hilalian excepting the Sfax one.

 Tunis, Sahel and Sfax dialects (considered sedentary dialects) use the voiceless uvular stop in words such as قال //qaːl// "he said" while southeastern, northwestern and southwestern varieties (considered nomadic dialects) substitute it by the voiced velar stop as in //ɡaːl//.
 Moreover, only Tunis, Sfax and Sahel dialects use Tunisian phonology.

 Indeed, northwestern and southwestern Tunisians speak Tunisian with Algerian Arabic phonology, which tends to simplify short vowels as short schwas while southeastern Tunisian speak Tunisian with the Libyan Arabic phonology.

 Additionally, Tunis, Sfax and the urban Sahel dialects are known for not marking the second person gender.
 Hence, the otherwise feminine إنتِي //ʔinti// is used to address both men and women, and no feminine marking is used in verbs (inti mšīt).
-Northwestern, southeastern and southwestern varieties maintain the gender distinction found in Classical Arabic (إنتَا مشيت inta mšīt, إنتِي مشيتي inti mšītī).
+Northwestern, southeastern and southwestern varieties maintain the gender distinction found in Classical Arabic: